0xVector/envoy-cache-ext/README.md

 before any production deployment.
 1. watermarking - see the section in **Performance overview**.
 1. more configuration options - key, coalescing cap, individual response size cap, eviction parameters, cacheable responses...
+1. more robust public API - additional checks when called in a contract breaking manner, etc.
+1. better eviction algorithm - e.g. something like LRU or similar.

 ## Development process